ipfs/js-ipfs/README.md

 ### CORS

-If are using this module in a browser with something like browserify, then you will get an error saying that the origin is not allowed.
-This would be a CORS ("Cross Origin Resource Sharing") failure.
-The ipfs server rejects requests from unknown domains by default.
+In a web browser IPFS API (either browserified or CDN-based) might encounter an error saying that the origin is not allowed.
+This would be a CORS ("Cross Origin Resource Sharing") failure: IPFS servers are designed to reject requests from unknown domains by default.
 You can whitelist the domain that you are calling from by changing your ipfs config like this:

 ```bash
 $ ipfs config --json API.HTTPHeaders.Access-Control-Allow-Origin "[\"http://example.com\"]"